compscikaran/compscikaran/README.md

 Software engineer by profession. practicing my craft  🛠️ @ [UBS](https://ubs.com)

 I deal with complex technical challenges and functional domain on a day to day basis.
 Been interested in programming since my childhood and now I get paid to live my dream everyday.
-Have a vast array of experience in different technologies such as Java, Spring, Hibernate, JS, React, Kafka.
+Have a vast array of experience in different technologies such as Java, Spring, Hibernate, JavaScript, React, Redux, Apache Spark, Apache Kafka, Python.
 I take a keen interest in software design & architecture and my philosophy is to avoid over-engineering and prefer solutions that fit the problem.

 "An idiot admires complexity, a genius admires simplicity" -- Terry Davis